synfonaut/neuralfm/README.md

 Say goodbye to factory farmed algorithms from megacorps that destroy your life.
 NeuralFM offers a novel solution to the biggest invisible: algorithm bias.

-Some Google engineer is probably going to decide the next President of the United States.
+Some Google or Facebook engineer is probably going to decide the next President of the United States.
 It's bad enough when megacorps purposefully bias algorithms (it really is).
 What's shocking though, is even with small algorithms, and even when unintended, human bias infects AI.
 Even worse, AI are "black boxes"—many of the creators don't fully understand what's happening inside.

 Neural Networks ("AI") are shaping your reality, but they're increasingly out-of-reach.
 AI is too powerful be left to the megacorps.